Operation Good Dog LLC — Board & Train Service Agreement

 9. Liability & Risk Acknowledgment

-Client agrees to indemnify and hold harmless Operation Good Dog LLC, its owners, and employees from any claims, damages, or expenses arising from Dog’s stay or behavior.
+Client agrees to indemnify and hold harmless Operation Good Dog LLC from all claims arising from Dog’s stay or behavior.

 9a.
 Environmental Exposure & Health Risks